 This twenty-two-word poem by Megan Falley doesn’t play around.
 Falley describes the first sexual encounter between two lovers and a resulting realization.

-In this short, sweet, and to-the-point sex poem, the speaker confesses that she or he has never prayed.
+In this short, sweet, and to-the-point sex poem, the speaker confesses that she or he has never prayed (we know just how dirty one’s confession can be).
 She or he claims this is because each person is limited to the number of times they can declare, “Oh God.”
 For this person, every declaration is made in the bedroom.

 Dirty “Roses Are Red…” Poems